Elliot-Nzei/TeachFlow/src/README.md

 1.  **School Information**:
     *   Fill in your `Full Name`, `School Name`, `School Motto`, and `School Address`.
     *   Your unique `User Code` is displayed here.
-You will need this to receive data from other PeerPrep users.
+You will need this to receive data from other TeachFlow users.

 2.  **Academic Settings (Very Important!)**:
     *   **Current Term**: Select the academic term you are currently in (e.g., "First Term").
 All new grades, attendance, and payments will be recorded for this term.